sapegin/vscode-mini-markdown/Readme.md

 ## How is it different from other extensions?

 Most Markdown extensions are bloated with commands and hotkeys I’d never need.
-In Mini Markdown I added only commands that I either use very often (like emphasis), or can never remember the correct syntax (like tables).
+In Mini Markdown I added only commands that I either use very often (like bold or italic), or can never remember the correct syntax (like tables).
 Other tools (like list autocomplete) make the writing comfortable.

 ## You may also like